 - Hear and decide final appeals on employer classifications or injured worker compensation and benefit decisions.

-The CEO manages day-to-day operations through a five-member Executive Team.
+The CEO manages day-to-day operations through a four-member Executive Team.

 1. Our Operations:

 - Administers injury claims and benefit payments, and provides vocational services, health care and medical support to injured workers.

 - Case Management consists of the claims entitlement department and seven case management teams.

 - Claims Entitlement handles claims and benefits payments for injuries that are four weeks in length or less.
 Case Management Teams handle all claims longer than four weeks.

 - Medical Services provides medical information, evaluation and support services to the Operations and the Appeals Departments.